-Harassment, Abuse, Discrimination, or Bullying Complaint Form

-Complainant Informati on

-First Name, Last Name

-Address

-Phone Mobile Phone Email Address

-Role / Position at Messiah

-Complaint Information

-int of harassment, abuse, discrimination, or bullvina is made about

-······································

-Relationshin to you le a co-w vorker, vendor, volunteer, member of Mes ssiah visitar etc.)

-volutier, venuor, volutteer, meniber of mes

-Diagoo docoribo what hannon and and how it is affecting you and your w ork and/or participation in the church community.

-of paper as needed and attach any releval

-Date(s) harassment, abuse, a liscrimination, or bullying occurred.
-Is the behavior continuing? $\square$ Yes $\square$ No

-Please list the name and, who ere possible, contact information of any w itnesses or individuals who may have information

-related to your complaint.

-(Optional) Have you previous sly complained or provided information (v erbal or written) about related incidents?

-If yes, when and to whom did l you complain or provide information

-If you have retained legal cou unsel and would like us to work with them , please provide their contact information.

-ij you nave retained iegar cot

-I confirm that the information n above is accurate.

-Cianatura Dete
+Harassment, A buse, Discrimination, or Bullying (Complaint Form Complainant Information First Name, Last Name Address Phone Mobile Phone Email Address Role / Position at Messiah Complaint Information Name of person your complaint of harass sment, abuse, discrimination, or bullying is made about Relationship to you (e.g.,co-worker, vend or, volunteer, member of Messiah, visitor, etc.) it is affecting you and your work and/or poneeded and attach any relevant documents Trease ase additional sheets of paper as r recued and account any relevant abeaments or evidence.
+Date(s) harassment, abuse, discriminatio n. or bullvina occurred. the behavior continuing? , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , Please list the name and, where possible, related to your complaint. contact information of any witnesses or in dividuals who may have information ed or provided information (verbal or writt en) about related incidents?
+If yes, when and to whom did you comple ain or provide information If you have retained legal counsel and wo ould like us to work with them, please provi de their contact information.
+I confirm that the information above is a ccurate.
 Signature: Date: